mahalia-dependencies/rcn-ee-repo/README.md

 they do not differ between the target systems: Name, contents, and all checksums are the same for the three different targets.

-For updates:
-When updating documentation, no version number increase is required (no documentation from this repository is added to the debian packages).
-Jenkins will recreate the packages but not upload them to the apt repository because the same version number is already in STORAGE.

-When upstream creates a new version of the keyring package, update the version number in file `create_debian_packages`: variable `ORIGVERSION`.

 ## rcn-ee-archive-keyring
 Robert C Nelson already provides a package named rcn-ee-archive-keyring in his repository.
 We download the version 2017.07.18~buster+20170718 with wget,